 Are you interested in discussing emergent and timely themes in political ecology, biosecurity, and urban governance?
 Please contact us with your name, email, and institutional affiliation, and we’ll add you to the PHEBES listserv.

-You can register to attend our second Zoom meeting here (Jan 11th at 10pm EST):
+You can register to attend our fourth Zoom meeting on April 19th, 11 am (EST) here:

 If you are having trouble accessing the readings, please contact us and we will find a way to get them to you.